chaizwj/yolov8-tricks/README.md

-8zhf9yuTdg
-It was nice meeting you!
+It’s a pleasure to meet you!